ZygoFix has developed zLOCK, a miniature spinal stabilization system without screws.

 Award: One of the 10 best new spine technologies for 2017 (Orthopedics This Week)

-Spinal fusion is a surgical procedure prescribed for severe back and leg pain due to such conditions as degenerative discs, slipped vertebra, or unwanted pressure on the spinal cord or nerves.
-The procedure involves fusing together two vertebrae that are causing pain to prevent movement.
+Spinal fusion is a surgical procedure prescribed for severe back and leg pain due to such conditions as degenerative discs or spondylolisthesis (slipped vertebra), which cause unwanted pressure on the spinal cord or nerves.
+The procedure is performed by relieving the pressure and stabilizing the spine.
 Spinal fusion is one of the most common surgical procedures – fifth in terms of OR time consumption (HCUP Statistical Brief #186).

-During the fusion procedure, part of the spinal disc is removed and replaced with an implant to create bone fusion.
-To assure additional spinal stabilization, external hardware using pedicle screws is used to lock the vertebrae together.
+During the fusion procedure, part of the intervertebral disc is removed and replaced with a stabilizing implant (a “cage”).
+To en ensure spinal stabilization is achieved, external hardware consisting of pedicle screws and rods are used to lock the vertebrae together.

 Placement of the pedicle screw construct requires six incisions (minimally invasive process) and encompasses risk of misplacement which can lead to injury or revision surgery.